fbpx

 1. Honor differences, yours and theirs!

-Just as they must learn to accept our sensitive natures, we must understand that others may not have our superpowers of high conscientiousness, deep caring attentiveness to others, and the uncanny ability to know just what they most need to feel good.
+Just as they must learn to accept our sensitive natures, we must understand that others may not have our superpowers of high conscientiousness, deep caring attentiveness to others, and the uncanny ability to know what they most need to feel good.

-They may not want to resolve issues as thoroughly as we do, because they may not feel things as intensely and as long as you do.
+They may not want to resolve issues as thoroughly as you do, because they may not feel things as intensely and as long as you do.
 They might not enjoy processing or getting to the heart of the matter the way you do—it may even make them really uncomfortable.

 All this can be especially true if your partner’s male, because of some big brain and cultural differences between males’ and females’ approach to relating with others.
 So he may not be attuned to the play of emotion across your face—or quick to try to make things right for you.

 If you fight to change his brain’s wiring, you’re fighting a losing battle.
-Instead, when you feel like you know better than he does about how to love well, remind yourself, it’s not better, it’s just different.
+Instead, when you feel like you know better than he does about how to love well, remind yourself: It’s not better; it’s just different.

 2. Stop holding your partner to unreachable standards.